svenevs/exhale/docs/overview.rst

 Exhale is an automatic C++ library API generation utility.
 It attempts to port the Doxygen hierarchy view presentations for classes and files into the Sphinx domain.
-See the :ref:`usage_quickstart_guide` for the bare minimum you need to give to integrate it into your project.
+See the :ref:`quickstart_guide` for the bare minimum you need to give to integrate it into your project.

 What does it do?
 ----------------------------------------------------------------------------------------